 Remember to be polite, professional and accessible to make a lasting impression on your students.

-Step # 8: Finding New Topics from Questions
+8. Finding New Topics from Questions

-You can also create shorter courses that complement your initial topic.
+You can also develop shorter courses that complement your initial topic.
 One of the best ways to find these topics is by looking at the questions your students ask and answer those questions in depth.

 For example, if your course is about how to paint a room and your students keep asking about the best way to paint the ceiling, you might want to add a separate follow-up course on painting ceilings.